microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 4. Note the PowerShell command (5.0 or higher) to Install the Module (from an Internet connected system)

-5. Note the Owner/Author of the module (Microsoft or PowerShell team is recommended)
+5. Note the Owner/Author of the module (Modules from well-known trusted authors are recommended)

 6. On the left-hand side click the 'Project Site' link.
 This generally links to GitHub, and you can explore the code that makes up the